 Like us, God approves of his intentions and cannot act contrary to them.
 Yet, unlike us, God is most free, at least because his acts proceed from intentions that are not the effect of preceding states of affairs.
-So, unlike us, God is ultimate sourcehood and can do anything he can possibly desire.
+So, unlike us, God is ultimate sourcehood and has regulative control by being able to do anything he can possibly desire.

 There is no time in eternity, but even if time were uncreated, there could not have been enough time to have sequentially chosen a decree according to an intention that was chosen according to a previous intention ad infinitum.
 No, the divine intention is eternal, and a chosen intention is unintelligible.